703962149/real-time-mapper/README.md

 # real-time-mapper
-A software based on QT.
+A software based on QT， running on Ubuntu 16.04.

 If you want to test it, you can download it and use the qt creator to edit it into your personal settings.
+It can be run with the kitti dataset.

 Dependency<br>
 ------